The Escape to Egypt

 The Return from Egypt

-So, we just celebrated Christmas, and the idea that a new king has been born is a part of the Christmas message.
-What gets missed in the Christmas message though is that this is not a typical king and the story doesn’t end with Jesus’ birth in a manger and the wise men and shepherds coming.
+It is interesting to see how our world defines kings or power.
+We are all about the sense of regality, of power and a sense of certitude that a king can bring.
+The idea that a new king has been born is a part of the Christmas message.
+What gets missed in the Christmas message though is that the story doesn’t end with Jesus’ birth in a manger and the wise men and shepherds coming.
 No, this story has more twists in Jesus’ early life.

 You see, as we’ve been saying throughout Advent, God entrusted God’s self to us in Jesus.
 The Trinity, the 3 in 1 God flows into humanity through Jesus.
 It is a beautiful story, but rather than coming as a conquering king or in splendor and glory, Jesus shows up as a little baby born to first time teenaged parents in the middle of political and social upheaval.
 God comes to us, not in regal authority, but in true humility, which has more power than any conquering army.